 While all of the Faculty Senate committees are involved to some degree in setting academic policies and processes, several Senate committees play a more direct role than others.
 The Senate's Academic Standards Committee specifically address issues related to academic requirements, policy, and processes regarding regulations stated in the General (Undergraduate) and Graduate Catalogs, e.g., graduation requirements, admission standards and policies, academic probation and suspension policies, etc. The FS General Education Committee (FSGEC) formulates, reviews, and maintains policies and procedures to operate the General Education program.
 One of its main responsibilities is the evaluation and selection of proposed and existing courses for the General Education program.
 This committee currently is finalizing its review of courses for the revised general education program to be implemented in the fall of 2014.
 The FS University Curriculum Committee (FSUCC) reviews all new program proposals, program revisions, title changes, and certificate proposals.
 This committee is a recommending body for program additions and deletions.
 The FSUCC is primarily concerned about the appropriateness of programs to the University mission and goals, the quality of programs, overlapping interests and duplicate offerings, the proliferation of programs, and the impact on students and their educational goals.
 In exercising its curricular responsibilities, the committee is guided in its action by concerns for the proper relationship of the committee to University, college, and department functions.
 The Faculty Senate University Assessment Council (FSUAC) has many responsibilities, but chief among them is the charge to serve to interpret, review, and integrate university assessment activities and their results, and to coordinate these activities across academic programs, student support services, and other campus units.
 To ensure collaborative involvement of the various senate committees on matters related to academic affairs, there is a requirement of joint membership between the FS University Curriculum Committee, FS General Education Committee, and the FS University Assessment Council.
 A member of each of these committees sits on the other committees.
 This person is usually the chair.
 For example, the chair of the FSGEC also is a member of the FSUCC and the FSUAC.

 The Planned Placement Committee reviews and establishes requirements and policies related to student placement into developmental and gateway courses.
 All new students and transfer students with fewer than 24 earned semester hours must be placed according to university policy (Undergraduate Catalog, p.
 6).
 This committee works closely with the Testing Services Office and Office of Institutional Research to establish minimum placement criteria.
-The Faculty Senate Personnel Policies Committee reviews proposed faculty personnel policy changes in the Faculty Guide for submission to the Faculty Senate.
+The Faculty Senate Personnel Policies Committee reviews proposed faculty personnel policy changes in the Academic Policy and Procedure for submission to the Faculty Senate.
 Two other significant committees that address academic policy and practice related to retention and student completion are the Student Success Committee and the University Council for Student Development described previously in Chapter 5, Criterion 4.

 In 2011, UCM implemented a restructuring of the administrative organization.
 The title of Chief Learning Officer was added to the Provost's position as well as additional responsibilities in the areas of student affairs, information technology, and enrollment management.
 In order to better align organizational structures with the revised responsibilities, four Vice Provost positions were created: Enrollment Management; Student Experience & Engagement; Information Technology; and Institutional Effectiveness and Assessment.
 In addition to the deans of the four academic colleges, the Provost relies heavily on two administrative groups for input with regard to academic policy and practice.
 They are the Provost Council and the Academic Council.